Hype-Labs/HypeChatDemo.android/README.md

         // and when they leave onInstanceLost is triggered instead.
         Hype.getInstance().addNetworkObserver(this);

-        // I/O notifications indicate when messages are sent (not available yet) or fail
+        // I/O notifications indicate when messages are sent, delivered, or fail to be sent.
-        // to be sent.
-Notice that a message being sent does not imply that it has been
+        // Notice that a message being sent does not imply that it has been delivered, only
-        // delivered, only that it has left the device.
-If considering mesh networking,
+        // that it has been queued for output.
+This is especially important when using mesh
-        // in which devices will be forwarding content for each other, a message being
-        // means that its contents have been flushed out of the output stream, but not
-        // that they have reached their destination.
-This, in turn, is what acknowledgements
-        // are used for, but those have not yet available.
+        // networking, as the destination device might not be connect in a direct link.
         Hype.getInstance().addMessageObserver(this);

         // Requesting Hype to start is equivalent to requesting the device to publish